-“American childrearing over the last few decades has transformed expected parental anxiety about the safety of one’s child into paranoia,” wrote Molly S. Castelloe, PhD.
-Parenting paranoia isn’t just limited to the feeling that the world’s a dangerous place for kids.
+“American childrearing over the last few decades has transformed expected parental anxiety about the safety of one’s child into paranoia,” wrote Molly S. Castelloe, Ph.D.
+I talked about how parents act about their kids on my Parenting And Paranoia blog.
+Paranoid Parenting isn’t just limited to the feeling that the world’s a dangerous place for kids.
 Fearing that your children will fail, that they’ll get hurt, and that they’ll make mistakes are part and parcel of it, too.
+That’s considered paranoia.

 Overprotective parents are setting their kids for FAILURE.
 Why is that?